 With recent events such as the Equifax breach, online fraud is top of mind.
 But that doesn't mean thieves are going to limit their methods to stealing credit card information online.
 For that reason, let's divide the following financial security tips into two categories – online and in-person.

 - Don't give out passwords.
 This might sound like a no-brainer, but it's important to stress this to teens: you should never give your password to anyone, not even a trusted friend, for any reason.
-If you have trouble remembering your passwords for more than one site, a password manager like LastPass or 1Password can do that for you.
+If you have trouble remembering your passwords for more than one site, a password manager can do that for you.

 - Verify any contact you receive from a financial institution.
 Did you get a call or email from someone claiming to be from your financial institution?
 Did this person want you to provide any personal information?
 If you're unsure who the person actually is, hang up the phone, or don't return the email.
 Instead, take the contact information to your actual financial institution and ask an associate to verify it was them.